-Accordingly, it is determined that the Justice Center has met its burden of proving by a preponderance of the evidence that the Subject committed the abuse alleged.
+After considering all of the evidence, it is determined that the Justice Center has met its burden of proving by a preponderance of the evidence that the Subject committed the neglect alleged.
 The substantiated report will not be amended or sealed.

-The next issue to be resolved is whether the substantiated report constitutes the category of abuse and/or neglect set forth in the substantiated report.
-It is concluded that this report is properly categorized as a Category 2.
+The next issue to be addressed is whether the substantiated report constitutes the category of abuse or neglect set forth in the substantiated report.
+This Offense was originally categorized as Category 2 Offense.
+After review, it was reduced to a Category 3 Offense.
+Based on all the facts and evidence introduced at the hearing, such a reduction is appropriate in this matter.

+Accordingly, it is determined that the substantiated report is properly categorized as a Category 3.